ranranrunforit/prediction-margin-reconciler/README.md

 Requires Go 1.22+, Postgres 16, Rust (for the contract), Node 20+ (for the watcher).
 Redis is optional — it falls back to an in-memory cache and says so.

+The fastest path is a GitHub Codespace: the default image already has Go, Rust and Node, so `make db && make demo` works with nothing installed locally.
+Codespaces will offer to forward ports 5432 and 6379 as well — those speak Postgres and Redis wire protocols, not HTTP, so opening them in a browser returns a 502.
+Port 8080 is the one to open.

 ```bash
 make db